VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 {% endhighlight %}

 ### An example with a situation where one property that’s allowed to be `nil` and another property that can’t be `nil` have the potential to cause a strong reference cycle
 Let’s look at a situation where one property that’s allowed to be `nil` and another property that can’t be `nil` have the potential to cause a strong reference cycle.
-In this scenario we can break the potential retain cycle by specifying a property which refers to an object whose lifetime is the same or greater as `unowned`.
+In this scenario, we can break the potential retain cycle by specifying a property which refers to an object whose lifetime is the same or greater as `unowned`.
-Here is code:
+Here is the code:
 {% highlight swift %}
 class Pilot {
     let name: String